 - The baby dragons in Keio Flying Squadron.

-- Fallout 3's Mothership Zeta add-on has Guardian Drones, which the player can make use of with the Drone Controller.
+- One of Fallout 3's companions is a Mister Gutsy robot named Sgt.
+RL-3.
+The Mothership Zeta add-on has Guardian Drones, which the player can make use of with the Drone Controller.
 Operation Anchorage features Chinese Spider Drones.
 In the final mission of Broken Steel, the Sentry Bots can be reprogrammed via terminal to fight on your side, although if you hit any of them with friendly fire, they will all turn hostile once again.

 - Wizball has the Catelite, a power-up cat which can shoot at enemies and, more importantly, can collect the paint drops some of them leave behind when they are defeated.